workshops-de/workshop-slides-template/slides.md

 ---
 theme: seriph
 background: https://cover.sli.dev
-title: Example Lesson
+title: Slides of all lessons
 info: |
-  ## Example Lesson
+  ## Example
-  This is an example lesson to demonstrate the slide structure.
+  This is an example how to have all slides in one slidedeck for presenter view.
 class: text-center
 drawings:
   persist: false